tsduck/dektec-dkms/README.md

   --keep
       Keep temporary files.
 By default, they are deleted.

+  -l
+  --load-drivers
+      Do not build anything, just load all installed Dektec drivers and test the load.

   -p
   --prepare
       Only prepare the DKMS file structure in the temporary directory.
       Do not build DKMS packages, do not clean up files.

+  -t
+  --test-package
+      After building the package, install it, load the drivers, uninstall the package.

   --uninstall
       Directly uninstall Dektec DKMS from the current system.
 Do not properly